JocysCom/UMQF/MORA/UMQF.md

 1. Chicken – killed by fox due to negligence

 ### 1 Chicken – domestic chicken killed

+Context: Emily failed to secure the coop, allowing a fox to enter and kill a chicken.

 - ΔOS = −1.00
 - VSA(Chicken)